Hi,

 Deming Intro

 When I scroll LinkedIn I’m definitely not ready to read carefully long reads.
 I opened one article with no images and no interaction.
 I couldn’t just start reading it.
 I wanted to scroll and consume it.
 I tried the exercise two more times, slowing down myself, and didn’t get through the first screen.
 I can complain a bit about the post-COVID health state, where reading any problematic reading is becoming especially tough.
+But more questions, of course, are to me that I need to slow down myself, carefully choosing what I am eating as food and information food, too.
+I’m still in the beginning of the way Vitaly Sharovatov recommended book “The Essential Deming: Leadership Principles from the Father of Quality.”
+I love everything, especially the first chapter, “The World Is Being Ruined by Best Efforts.

 Read more